 It raises the question after how many days a Dropbox user needs to change his password or when Dropbox expires the password if users doesn’t change them?
 Days or weeks or months?.
 We know, email services after a minimum of three months deactivate accounts that are no longer active.

 This is something different instead of deactivation they’re resetting passwords on the user’s behalf who haven’t changed for sometime and somehow I am able to find this page where Dropbox answered the reason for why did my password expire?

 “We sometimes expire passwords as a proactive security measure.
 For example, we reset passwords that haven’t been changed in a while.
 You’ll need to update your password before linking a new computer, phone, tablet, or API app.”

-If your password expires, when you login next time into Dropbox website, you’ll see above screenshot where you can enter your email address and follow emails send by Dropbox to change your Password.
-Dropbox recommends to turn on two step verification for even more security.
+If your password expires, when you login next time into the website, you’ll see the above screenshot where you can enter your email address and follow emails send by Dropbox to change your Password.
+Company recommends to turn on two step verification for even more security.

-It seems Dropbox starts expiring passwords since a week as we’ve found few users reporting in their forum.
+It seems file sharing service has started expiring passwords since a week as we’ve found few users reporting on their forum.